-The Center seeks to be a resource to clergy and congregations that are initiating building and remodeling projects or exploring ways to enhance the liturgical arts in their churches.
-View commissioned work examples.
+The center seeks to be a resource to clergy and congregations that are initiating building and remodeling projects or exploring ways to enhance the liturgical arts in their churches.

-The Center provides a searchable database of photographs that document the visual art of churches in the area.
-The database is available by appointment Monday - Friday.
+The center provides a searchable database of photographs that document the visual art of churches in the area.
+The database is available by appointment Monday through Friday.
 Contact John Peters at 605.274.5424 to schedule an appointment.

 Augustana thanks Howard and Eunice Hovland for their sustained and generous financial support.

 The Center welcomes your inquiries about resources and suggestions for programs.